Gulf of Corryvreckan

-The Gulf of Corryvreckan (from the Gaelic Coire Bhreacain, meaning 'cauldron of the speckled seas' or 'cauldron of the plaid'), also called the Strait of Corryvreckan, is a narrow strait between the islands of Jura and Scarba, in Argyll and Bute, off the west coast of mainland Scotland.
+The Gulf of Corryvreckan, also called the Strait of Corryvreckan, is a narrow strait off the west coast of mainland Scotland.
+It is located between the islands of Jura and Scarba, in the council area of Argyll and Bute.
+Its name derives from the Gaelic Coire Bhreacain, meaning 'cauldron of the speckled seas' or 'cauldron of the plaid'.

-It is possible for tourists to visit the site by way of boat trips from local harbours or sightseeing flights from Oban Airport.
+The strait is known for its unusually intense tidal currents, which include the third largest whirlpool in the world.
+Tourists can visit the site by way of boat trips from local harbours or sightseeing flights from Oban Airport.

 Topography

 An aerial photograph, facing southwest, of the Gulf of Corryvreckan and its surroundings.
 The two islands to the top right are Jura (the larger one) and Scarba; the Gulf of Corryvreckan lies between them.
 Stretching off to the top left is the Sound of Jura.

 Strong Atlantic currents and unusual underwater topography together produce a particularly intense tidal race in the Corryvreckan channel.
 As the flood tide enters the narrow area between the two islands it speeds up to 8.5 kn and meets a variety of seabed features, including a deep hole and a rising pinnacle.
 These features combine to create whirlpools, standing waves and a variety of other surface effects.

 The Corryvreckan is the third largest whirlpool in the world, and is on the northern side of the gulf, surrounding a pyramid-shaped basalt pinnacle that rises from depths of 70 to 29 m at its rounded top.
 Flood tides and outflow to the Firth of Lorne in the west can drive the waters of Corryvreckan to waves of more than 30 ft, and the roar of the resulting maelstrom can be heard 10 mi away.

 Although not, as is sometimes believed, formally classified by the Royal Navy as unnavigable, the nearby Grey Dogs, or Little Corryvreckan, are classified as such.
 The Admiralty's West Coast of Scotland Pilot guide to inshore waters calls it "very violent and dangerous" and says "no vessel should then attempt this passage without local knowledge".
 Experienced scuba divers who have explored the waters have described it as "potentially the most dangerous dive in Britain".